Tuesday, 1 October 2013

 Nature is a great catalyst to learning; Dylan Thomas referred to the: "green fuse of everything."

-We build community & family opportunities and participate in academic sharing.
-Our aim is to encourage & support life long -learning & activities which offer enjoyment.
-We promote access to education & skills improvement in local communities, offering resources for learning.
-We develop public interest & responsibility & involve new people, raising awareness & understanding.
-We maximize social & economic benefits through capacity building, training, personal development & community learning courses.
-Basic skills learning is embedded in much of our work, including practical skills building, arts & craft activities & outdoor projects such as recording biodiversity & historical features, community mapping, photographing ancient trees, horticultural & animal welfare tasks.
-We support forest schools & elective home education groups.
+We build community and family opportunities and participate in academic sharing.
+Our aim is to encourage and support life long-learning and activities which offer enjoyment.
+We promote access to education and skills improvement in local communities, offering resources for learning.
+We develop public interest and responsibility and involve new people, raising awareness and understanding.
+We maximize social and economic benefits through capacity building, training, personal development and community learning courses.
+Basic skills learning is embedded in much of our work, including practical skills building, arts and craft activities and outdoor projects such as recording biodiversity and historical features, community mapping, photographing ancient trees, horticultural, animal welfare and healthy eating tasks.
+We support forest schools and elective home education groups.

 Below: a child picking French beans.
 We have fed into Government food security consultations via the RSA.